 We are developing prophylactic vaccine candidates that target a range of infectious diseases, including SARS-CoV-2 (the virus that causes coronavirus disease 2019 ("COVID-19")), norovirus (a widespread cause of acute gastro-intestinal enteritis), seasonal influenza and respiratory syncytial virus ("RSV") (a common cause of respiratory tract infections).
-We have completed human dosing for our Phase 1 clinical trial for our SARS CoV-2 vaccine candidate, that commenced in October 2020 and met its primary and secondary endpoints.
+We have completed a Phase 1 clinical trial for our first SARS CoV-2 vaccine candidate, that commenced in October 2020; the study met its primary and secondary endpoints.
+A Phase 2 study with our second-generation SARS CoV-2 vaccine candidate commenced dosing in October 2021 and is currently ongoing.
 Three Phase 1 human studies for our norovirus vaccine candidate have been completed, including a study with a bivalent norovirus vaccine which, as we disclosed in September 2019, met its primary and secondary endpoints.
-Our monovalent H1 influenza vaccine protected participants against H1 influenza infection in a Phase 2 challenge study.

-In addition, we are developing our first therapeutic vaccine targeting cervical cancer and dysplasia caused by human papillomavirus ("HPV").
-Pending licensing, partnering or collaboration agreements, our seasonal influenza, RSV and HPV programs are currently on hold.
+Additional Phase 1 studies with our norovirus vaccine are currently ongoing.
+Our monovalent H1 influenza vaccine protected participants against H1 influenza infection in a Phase 2 challenge study, as published in 2020 (Lancet ID).
+In addition, we are in early development of our first therapeutic vaccine targeting cervical cancer and dysplasia caused by human papillomavirus ("HPV").